IEQmax/AWSKinesisStreams/README.md

 This version of the library supports the following functionality:

-- writing data records into an Amazon Kinesis stream
+- writing data records into an Amazon Kinesis stream,
-- getting data records from an Amazon Kinesis stream's shard
+- getting data records from an Amazon Kinesis stream's shard.

 AWSKinesisStreams library utilizes [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) library. **To add AWSKinesisStreams library to your project, add the following lines to the top of your agent code:**
 ```squirrel